 - Foster a commitment to diversity and inclusion, evidence-based medicine, quality improvement, and patient safety.

 The vision of the Physician Assistant Studies Program is to become a destination PA program for economically and environmentally disadvantaged faculty, staff and students while achieving and maintaining excellent outcome measures.

 Three students are the program’s first to win National Health Service Corp Scholarships.

 UT Southwestern Medical Center’s Master of Physician Assistant Studies Program prepares exceptional students for one of health care’s fastest growing and deeply rewarding careers.

-Ranked 7th in the nation by U.S. News & World Report in “America’s Best Graduate Schools 2020,” our program’s unique advantages truly set it apart:
+Ranked seventh in the nation by U.S. News & World Report in “America’s Best Graduate Schools 2020,” our physician assistant (PA) program’s unique advantages include:

 - A noted faculty recognized for student interaction and teaching excellence

 - A 30-month curriculum that blends comprehensive academic training with 15 months of clinical rotations

 - The unmatched resources of UT Southwestern, including Parkland Memorial Hospital, ranked one of the nation’s best for more than a decade